 - 2 teaspoons dried parsley flakes

-I’ve seen a lot of recipes using cauliflower in place of the bread so that’s an option if you want a vegan or vegetarian stuffing.
-However, the taste and texture won’t be as close to the real thing.
+I’ve seen a lot of recipes using cauliflower in place of the bread, so that’s an option if you want vegan or vegetarian stuffing.
+However, the taste and texture with cauliflower stuffing won’t be as close to the real thing.

 Paleo Low Carb Stuffing (Keto, Gluten-Free)